Luminol-Failures/Luminol-Kivy/README.md

 ## Usage

+There are 2 ways to load mkxp projects in Luminol.
+Locally or Externally.
-When using Luminol, you should have the `Data` and `Graphics` folders from your mkxp project in the root folder of Luminol.
+Locally requires you to have the `Data` and `Graphics` folders inside the root folder of Luminol.
+Externally allows you to open mkxp projects from folders other than the root folder of Luminol.
+To use this mode, you must specify the directory as an arguement when running `main.py` `python main.py "C:/Games/OneShot"` for example.